Risinghurst: Modern history

-Up until the late 18th century, the Oxford to London road ran over Shotover Hill.
-Then a turnpike was opened on a new route further north with upwards of 80 coaches plus the Mail coach making the trip to London daily.
-This is today's A40 road that forms the northern boundary of Risinghurst.
-An 18th century turnpike milestone (Oxford 3, London 51) can still be seen on the central reservation near the Thornhill Park and Ride.
-(Thornhill itself is both the name of the farm to the east of Risinghurst and the hill that rises towards Shotover.)
-Bounding the western edge of Risinghurst is Green Road.
-Maps from the 19th century show that it was a road at that time and it is probably older; its original name was Toot Hill Butts as the road ran through an ancient field of that name.
+Until the late 18th century, the road between Oxford and London went across Shotover Hill.
+Then a turnpike was opened on a new route further north, with upwards of 80 coaches and the mail coach using it daily.
+It was later named the A40 road and now forms the northern boundary of Risinghurst.
+An 18th century turnpike milestone can still be seen on the central reservation near Thornhill Park and Ride.